 Learning Cultures Can Create Market Leadership

 As a result, learning cultures are important.
 Corporate learning cultures support constantly learning new methods, skills, and bodies of knowledge in support of the company’s business strategy, mission, and goals.
 A learning culture can drive improvement and foster innovation.
+That is why so many people are trying to learn a new language, in a bid to further themselves.
+If this interests you then you may like to visit the Effortless English Club homepage.
+This can help promote a learning culture.

 Does your company have one?
 Many companies, even those who state that they support learning cultures, actually don’t.
 According to a recent Harvard Business Review, only 10% of companies manage to actually create a learning culture.